Serving Up Some Marketing Wins

 Generate higher quality leads

 Listen, we’ve all been on the receiving end of the sales team’s complaints.
 “These leads suck.”
 Well, let’s consider for a minute that maybe the folks down the hall may have a point.
-Sometimes, random people who download our whitepaper may not actually qualify as buyers of our product.
+Random people who download our whitepaper may not actually be prospects.
 Hell, they may not even qualify as humans.
-Fortunately, there are ways to walk that fine line between keeping the lead count up and giving sales something they can work with.
+Let’s walk the fine line between keeping the lead count up and giving sales something they can work with.